Hello and welcome!

 Then, one day recently, I realized that I was finally comfortable.
 I had crossed off all my immediate goals and life was good.
 Now what?
 In my post The Financial Fitness Test: How do You Stack Up?
 I answer this question in more depth.
 But what I came to realize was that it was time to revisit my dreams.

 I will research any and all options and I will plan very specific and targeted goals to get myself where I want to be.
-And this blog will track my journey along the way, and pave the path for you to follow along on your own personal journey to FI.
+This blog will track my journey along the way, and pave the path for you to follow along on your own personal journey to FI.

 I want to plant this vision of what financial independence is for all my readers.
 Everything I learn, I will write about.
 Every goal I set will be laid out into actionable steps.
 Every step closer will be documented.
 I will cover everything from the foundations to the steps necessary to achieve success and all the small wins along the way.

 And I will focus on the fact that this can be done without sacrificing the little joys in life.
 This isn’t a journey paved with minimalism and frugality.
 I’ll save and invest my way to FI and have my wine too.
 Life is hard enough as it is.